scott-good/sofy-docs/docs/topics/Installing Solutions/Kubernetes Administration/applying_your_own_domain_name_and_ssl_cert.md

       name: "gcp-service-account-secret"
       key: "credentials.json"
 ```
-3. Optional: Edit the top-level 'chart.yaml' file and increment the version number of the chart.
+3. Optional: Edit the top-level *chart.yaml* file and increment the version number of the chart.
 It is a best practice to increment the version number when any change is made to the Helm chart.

-4. Repackage the Helm chart with the 'Helm package' command.
+4. Repackage the Helm chart with the *Helm package* command.

 5. Install your modified Helm chart: